AWS S3 Security

 • A process deletes an existing object and immediately lists keys within its bucket.
 The object does not appear in the listing.

-• S3 does not currently support object locking for concurrent writes. for e.g. If two PUT requests are simultaneously made to the same key, the request with the latest timestamp wins.
-If this is an issue, you will need to build an object-locking mechanism into your application.
+• S3 does not currently support object locking for concurrent writes.
+S3 now supports Conditional Writes (launched Aug 2024) to handle concurrent write scenarios. for e.g. If two PUT requests are simultaneously made to the same key, the request with the latest timestamp wins.
+You can use conditional writes with If-None-Match or If-Match headers to prevent unintentional overwrites.

 • Updates are key-based; there is no way to make atomic updates across keys. for e.g, an update of one key cannot be dependent on the update of another key unless you design this functionality into the application.